Writing Tools is one of Apple Intelligence's most useful features — here's what it can do

 (Image credit: Tom's Guide)

-Apple Intelligence offers a lot of features to users willing and able to download the iOS 18.1 beta, iPadOS 18.1 beta or macOS Sequoia 15.1 right now.
-But one of the most universally useful is Writing Tools, a selection of options for overhauling or summarizing your text.
+Apple Intelligence has finally arrived on iPhone, iPad and Mac courtesy of the iOS 18.1, iPadOS 18.1 and macOS Sequoia 15.1 updates from Apple.
+And one of the most universally useful is Writing Tools; a selection of options for overhauling or summarizing your text.

 The Writing Tools suite works best when you give it a lot of writing to work with, but it can still help you check spellings or adjust tone even in small messages.
 With longer passages, you can generate a summary or list of key points, or reformat it into a list or table to get information across more clearly.
 And it's available anywhere you can select text, so you can summarize articles you find online as well as anything you're writing yourself.

 Below we'll show you how to access, and then use, all of the Apple Intelligence Writing Tools available in iOS 18.1.
-You can check our guide on downloading the iOS 18 beta if you need to install it, but be mindful that this will only work if you have an iPhone 15 Pro or iPhone 15 Pro Max.
+You can check our guide on downloading iOS 18.1 if you need to install it, but be mindful that this will only work if you have an iPhone 15 Pro or iPhone 15 Pro Max.

 How to use Apple Intelligence Writing Tools